 - The team itself.
-While discussing the different indicators (red/yellow/green, improving, deteriorating, stable), the team get the chance to build up awareness and discuss what’s working and what’s not.
+While discussing the different indicators (red/yellow/green, improving, deteriorating, stable), the team gets the chance to build up awareness and discuss what’s working and what’s not.
 The right (and broad) selection of questions will help expand their perspective without being exhausting.
 (Perhaps they were focusing on code quality issues, but hadn’t really thought about the customer value perspective, or how fast they learn.)
 This visualization model also provides a balanced perspective, showing the good stuff as well as the pain points.

 - People supporting the team.
-Sponsors, Product Owners, Managers and Coaches that work outside (or partly outside) the team will get a high level summary of what’s working and what’s not.
+Sponsors, Product Owners, Managers and Coaches that work outside (or partly outside) the team will get a high-level summary of what’s working and what’s not.
 This stakeholder group can also see patterns across multiple teams, e.g, by looking across rows, or by noticing how many arrows are pointing up vs down.

 What It is Not

 - A health check model is not a competition nor a comparison across teams.
 If team A is mostly green and team B is mostly red, that doesn’t mean team A is “better”.
 It could just as well mean that team A has a simpler context or a more optimistic outlook, or that team B is more honest about their struggles.
-Either way, the model and visualization tool is about support and improvement, not judgement.
+Either way, the model and visualization tool is about support and improvement, not judgment.
 The organization’s attitude should be “how can we help?” and not “why are you guys worse than the others?”

 - This is not an incentivized model – there’s no reason for a team to want to game thing just to “look good.”
-Our teams intrinsically want to succeed, and will perform as well as they can under given circumstances.
+Our teams intrinsically want to succeed and will perform as well as they can under given circumstances.
 This model is meant solely as a tool to help boost and focus team improvement efforts, for the sake of improvement alone.

 - “Done.”
 Like everything we do, inspect and adapt.
 If this model helps teams, keep doing it.
 If there are ways to make the model more useful, try them.
 If a team find no value in this, stop it.